-As you approach the end wall it may be necessary to cut the width of the last row - be sure to allow for the expansion space along the end wall.
-Once the final cuts are made set planks into place.
-After the floor is complete remove the straight edge and glue down the first two boards.
-Roll and cross roll floor with a 100-150 lbs (45-70 kg) roller at the end of the installation to ensure proper transfer of adhesive.
-Restrict foot traffic for a minimum of 6-8 hours and wait 24 hours before permitting moving of furniture onto the floor.
-To remove excess adhesive that has dried, use the same glue remover but pay close attention not to mar finish from excessive rubbing.
+- J. As you approach the end wall it may be necessary to cut the width of the last row - be sure to allow for the expansion space along the end wall. - K. Once the final cuts are made set planks into place. - L. After the floor is complete, remove the straight edge and glue down the first two boards. - M. Roll and cross roll floor with a 100-150 lbs (45-70

+- kg) roller at the end of the installation to ensure proper transfer of adhesive. - N. Restrict foot traffic for a minimum of 6-8 hours and wait 24 hours before moving any furniture onto the floor. - O. To remove excess adhesive that has dried, use the same glue remover but pay close attention not to mar finish from excessive rubbing.

-Final Inspection
+Final Inspection:

-After the floor has been cleaned, inspect the floor for nicks, scratches, gaps or planks that may have moved during installation, as well as any other imperfections that need attention.
+- A. After the floor has been cleaned, inspect the floor for nicks, scratches, gaps or planks that may have moved during installation, as well as any other imperfections that need attention. - 1.
 Touch up nicks and scratches with touch-up products.
-In typical climates, the new floor can accept foot traffic within 24 hours.
-In areas where additional curing time is required, more time may be needed.
+In typical climates, the new floor can accept foot traffic within 24 hours. - 2.
+In areas where additional curing time is required, more time may be needed. - 3.
+It is highly recommended to use Garrison (or other) floor protector after flooring installation - never apply any tape (even blue tape) directly to your flooring.
+It will eventually strip the finish and void your warranty.